Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Rings

-We will now also perform the optimization of the $\beta$ factor for the two configurations of two and three rings around the wire, where we focus on the small diameter regime.
-For each configuration, we perform (i) one calculation where all air gaps and ring thicknesses are treated as free parameters, and (ii) another one where all air gaps and ring thicknesses are respectively identical (which we will call "fixed" in the following).
-In the former case we thus have 2N free parameters (with N being the numbers of rings) for a fixed diameter, while the second case only has 2 parameters.
-Details on the numerical optimization are given in supplementary (\ref{supp_num_beta}\&\ref{supp_opt_beta}).
-As discussed earlier it is important that all associated ring parameters are free when optimizing the $\beta$ factor, however, we also wish to compare with fixed air gaps and ring thicknesses as this is typically used for other SPS design with cylindrical rings like the bullseye SPS.
+We proceed to optimize the $\beta$ factor for configurations with two and three rings in the small-diameter regime.
+For each configuration, we perform two types of optimization: (i) a fully flexible optimization where all air gaps and ring thicknesses are treated as free parameters, and (ii) a constrained optimization where all air gaps and ring thicknesses are respectively identical (referred to as the "fixed" case).
+The fully flexible approach involves 2N free parameters for a given diameter (N being the number of rings), while the fixed case involves only 2 parameters.
+Details on the numerical optimization are given in Supplementary (S3\&S4).
+Although ideal optimization of the $\beta$ factor requires that all parameters are free, we also consider the less numerically demanding fixed case, commonly used in SPS designs featuring concentric rings such as the "bullseye" SPS \cite{Rickert:19}.

-In Fig. (\ref{beta_opt_2_3_combined}), the $\beta$ factor is shown as a function of the wire diameter for 1 ring, 2 rings, 2 rings with fixed parameters, 3 rings, and 3 rings with fixed parameters.
-As seen, it is possible to increase the $\beta$ factor above 0.99 in a broad diameter range and adding more rings does indeed increase the $\beta$ factor further.
-Allowing all the parameters to be free leads to a small increase in the maximum $\beta$ factor, and also slightly increases the width of the diameter range enabling very-high $\beta$ values.
-Still, even though the radiation modes are cylindrical waves and form a continuum, the penalty of fixing the parameters for the maximum $\beta$ factor is fairly small.

-In Table (\ref{table1}), the maximum $\beta$ factor, $P_{\rm HE_{11}}/P_0$, $P_{\rm R}/P_0$, $P'_{\rm G}/P_0=(P_{\rm G}-P_{\rm HE_{11}})/P_0$, and the corresponding diameters and ring dimensions for the optimized rings are shown. $P_{\rm HE_{11}}/P_0$ decreases for an increased numbers of rings due to an increased wire diameter, however, it is compensated for by the decreased emission into radiation modes to increase the $\beta$ factor.
-Additionally, $P_{\rm R}/P_0$ is now so small such that $P'_{\rm G}/P_0$, due to the higher order guided modes, is comparable in magnitude.
-This shows that in the absolute limit of $\beta\rightarrow1$, the emission into higher order guided modes, introduced by the rings, is equally important as the radiation modes.

-In Fig. (\ref{optimizedringspectrum}), the spectra $p(k_{\perp})/P_0$ for all the different numbers of rings at the optimized parameters from Table (\ref{table1}) are shown as a function of $k_{\perp}/k_0$.
-The dotted lines correspond to the optimized diameters for the different numbers of rings, but without the rings themselves to directly compare the spectra.
-As shown, the rings in fact very efficiently suppress the emission into radiation modes for all values of $k_{\perp}/k_0$.